 Love 'em or not?
-Here's how to have your say about grizzly bears in the North Cascades
+Here's how to have your say about grizzly bears in North Cascades

 Webinars are scheduled Feb.
 14 from 11 a.m.-1 p.m. and Feb.
 26 from 5-7 p.m.
 For more information about the open houses and to register for the webinars, visit: http://parkplanning.nps.gov/grizzlydeis and click on the “Meeting Notices” link.

 The agencies also invite written comments at http://parkplanning.nps.gov/grizzlydeis.
-Or, comments may be submitted through March 14 via regular mail or hand delivery at: Superintendent’s Office, North Cascades National Park Service Complex, 810 State Route 20, Sedro Woolley, WA 98284.
+Or, comments may be submitted through March 14 via regular mail or hand delivery at: Superintendent’s Office, North Cascades National Park Service Complex, 810 Highway 20, Sedro Woolley, WA 98284.

 The North Cascades Ecosystem encompasses 9,800 square miles in the United States and another 3,800 square miles in British Columbia.
 The U.S. portion includes North Cascades National Park, Ross Lake National Recreation Area, Lake Chelan National Recreation Area, Okanogan-Wenatchee National Forest, and Mount Baker-Snoqualmie National Forest.

-Note: This story was corrected Jan.
-12. The Fish and Wildlife Service updated the Feb.
-21 Bellingham open-house site to Oxford Suites.
-An earlier version of this story gave the site as Bellingham Technical College.